sibabale/sibabale/README.md

 My name is Sibabale Joja I am **Full Stack Software Developer** working as a **Front End Developer** [Rawson Property](https://rawson.co.za/), I am also a founder of a FinTech startup called [Chama](https://www.chama.money).

-I have a passion and experience of working in financial services sector and real estate.
+I have a passion and experience of working in the financial services sector and real estate.
 I love solving real world problems that have a positive impact in society.

 ## 🛠️ Skills